• Skip to main content

 Freezing And Storing Instructions

-For leftover cranberry sauce recipe.
-Let the cranberry orange relish cool completely before transferring it into jars.
-Or any airtight container.
-It should keep in the fridge well for 7-9 days.
-Assuming that you won’t open the lid every other minute.
+• For the leftover cranberry sauce recipe, let the cranberry orange relish cool completely before transferring it into jars or any airtight container.
+It should be kept in the fridge for 7-9 days, assuming that you won’t open the lid every other minute.

 • dark mashed potato and cauliflower bowl with a spoon inside